nodejs/node/doc/api/esm.md

 The Node.js own `load` implementation, which is the value of `next` for the last loader in the `load` chain, returns `null` for `source` for backward compatibility.
-Here is a example loader that would opt-in to using the behavior:
+Here is an example loader that would opt-in to using the non-default behavior:

 ```js
 import { readFile } from 'node:fs/promises';